Prosecutors seek to show enhanced bodycam video of Elijah McClain's fatal encounter with police

 McClain, using earbuds, initially kept walking.
 Within 10 seconds, Woodyard put his hands on McClain, turning him around.
 As McClain tried to escape his grip, Woodyard said, “Relax, or I’m going to have to change this situation.”

-After the sedative injection, McClain suffered cardiac arrest on the way to the hospital and was pronounced dead three days later.
+After McClain was kept for 15 minutes on the ground, paramedics gave him 500 milligrams of ketamine.
+He suffered cardiac arrest on the way to the hospital and was taken off life support three days later.

-Elkus, the defense lawyer, blamed McClain’s death on paramedics who took control of his care at the scene.

-“After being injected with ketamine, that's when Mr. McClain's pulse stopped,” Elkus said.
-“Mr. McClain died because paramedic (Jeremy) Cooper injected him with 1.7, 1.8 times the ketamine for someone his weight and size.”

 Credit: AP